$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 \end{prop} \begin{proof} The characterizing identity \eqref{eq:realization} and Prop. \ref{prop:balanced_equiv_polyhedral_deriv} together imply that $f^\star(γ)$ is balanced.
 Again by Prop. \ref{prop:balanced_equiv_polyhedral_deriv}, the derivatives $d(f^\star(γ))$ and $d_P(f^\star(γ))$ are hence polyhedral.
 Our task is to show the identities (with $d\in \{d',d''\}$ and $d_P\in \{d'_P, d''_P\}$),

 for all compact polyhedral sets $K\subseteq X$ and all refinements $(g,p)$ of $f\vert_K$ with finite fibers.

-For all linear maps of spaces with linear functions, $d'$ and $d''$ commute with push forward, cf. Def. \ref{def:currents_pwl_space} (3).
-Moreover, for all pwl maps with finite fibers, $d'_P$ and $d''_P$ commute with push forward.
+For all linear maps of spaces with linear functions, $d'$ and $d''$ commute with pushforward, cf. Def. \ref{def:currents_pwl_space} (3).
+Moreover, for all pwl maps with finite fibers, $d'_P$ and $d''_P$ commute with pushforward.
 Thus the two left hand sides in \eqref{eq:push_forward_derivatives} equal

 respectively.
 Applying the definition of $f^\star(γ)$, these equal

 Finally, the four differential operators $d'$, $d''$, $d'_P$ and $d''_P$ for $δ$-forms on $\mbR^r$ all satisfy the Leibniz rule, all annihilate tropical cycles with constant coefficients such as $g_*(K)$, and all commute with $p^*$.
 Using these properties, \eqref{eq:push_forward_derivatives} follows from the equality with \eqref{eq:push_forward_derivatives_III}. \end{proof}